manuelstofer/repo/Readme.md

 The client communicates with the storage over [socket.io](https://github.com/learnboost/socket.io/).
 But any other [event emitter](http://nodejs.org/api/events.html#events_class_events_eventemitter) providing `.emit`, `.on,` `.off`.
-If the storage and client run in different environments the transport layer must execute callback methods in the same environment the event is emitted. (like socket.io)
+If the storage and client run in different environments, the transport layer must execute callback methods in the same environment where the event is emitted. (like socket.io)

 ### Storage